We have been taught a lot of different things about our bodies by our schools, our parents and our friends.

 A few years ago scientists acknowledged a fifth taste, which was unique from salty, called umami.
 Our tongues have receptors for this savoury fifth taste.

-Scientists at the Purdue University in the USA announced that they had discovered receptors on human tongues for a sixth taste, called oleogustus - or the taste of fat.
+In July, scientists at the Purdue University in the USA announced that they had discovered receptors on human tongues for a sixth taste, called oleogustus - or the taste of fat.

 3. Humans only use 10% of their brains